About DOE NNSA SSGF

-Ensure a continuous supply of highly trained scientists and engineers in areas of study related to high energy density physics, nuclear science and materials under extreme conditions and hydrodynamics
+- To ensure a continuous supply of highly trained scientists and engineers in areas of study related to high energy density physics, nuclear science and materials under extreme conditions and hydrodynamics.

-- Provide opportunities for DOE NNSA SSGF fellows to do research at DOE defense laboratories
+- To provide opportunities for DOE NNSA SSGF fellows to do research at DOE defense laboratories.

-- Bring together a national meeting of fellows, university faculty and laboratory scientists to share research advancements
+- To bring together a national meeting of fellows, university faculty and laboratory scientists to share research advancements.

-- Create opportunities for fellows to work with some of the nation's most sophisticated and powerful experimental and computational facilities
+- To create opportunities for fellows to work with some of the nation's most sophisticated and powerful experimental and computational facilities.

-- Make graduating fellows aware of employment opportunities within the Department of Energy and its system of laboratories
+- To make graduating fellows aware of employment opportunities within the Department of Energy and its system of laboratories.

-- Build the next generation of leaders with expertise in stewardship science in support of national defense
+- To build the next generation of leaders with expertise in stewardship science in support of national defense.

 At a Glance: DOE NNSA SSGF Program Benefits

 - $36,000 yearly stipend